Clients & Agencies: Save Money by Sharing Project Files

 • Exporting in different formats (like 9:16, 1:1, 16:9)

-These tasks take time, but depending on the project, they don’t always need high-level creative skills.
+These tasks take time, but depending on the project, not all of them require high-level creative skills.

-If your team knows how to do one of them, you can save money by handling this part in-house.
+If your team knows how to do one of these tasks, you can save money by handling that part in-house.

-So instead of paying expert rates for basic work, save your budget for the parts that really need their talent.
+This way, instead of paying expert rates for work you can manage yourself, you save your budget for the parts that truly need professional talent.

 Real Example

-• After filming, we both take a copy of the files.
+2. After filming, both the agency and I keep a copy of the raw video files.

-• They send the project file to me.
+4. Then they send the project file back to me.

-• I color grade it and send it back.
-(That’s a skill they don’t have.)
+I do the color grading and send it back.

 If you found these insights helpful, subscribe to my LinkedIn newsletter - and if you're a freelancer, don't miss my top advice on running a freelance business at onemancrew.